Intentional Conduct Claims Litigation Considerations

 - Insurance Coverage: When intentional conduct is alleged in the complaint, the kind of insurance policy must be considered.
 In the event of a speeding driver striking a pedestrian, the coverage would be the bodily injury in a general liability policy.
 In any case, insurance coverage involving personal injury coverage would apply.
 But some systems may include coverage for libel, slander, malicious prosecution, and other types of intentional torts.

 Does Insurance Cover Defamation?

 But when suing for slander or another intentional tort, the plaintiff must prove willful conduct.
 The facts will not determine automatic coverage in this situation in most states.
 But the carrier should pay the settlement and avoid trial.
 And this remains true even if there is willful acts exclusion.
 The same goes for fraud or criminal acts.

 Coverage can remain because some conduct could be viewed as negligent.
 So it's covered.
 Or it could be because of an exception to public policy considerations, for example.
 So policyholders must assess the allegations.
 Next, they must look to the language of the underlying policy.
 Then they consider the law to determine if insurance will pay for litigation in the case.
-If you have a question about coverages, hire a lawyer to help you proceed by calling (213) 596-9642.
+If you have a question about coverage, hire a lawyer to help you proceed by calling (213) 596-9642.